awesomelemonade/Battlecode2019/README.md

 * Prophets take more fuel to kill a crusader than it takes for crusaders to be built (40 fuel vs 15 fuel).
 This could be useful if we're in a stalemate

 * Crusaders have the highest karbonite to unit health ratio, making them the best unit to spam during the endgame when trying to be efficient with karbonite.

 [TODO]

+Last minute Crusader Endgame Spam adjustment (filling a sparse lattice into a dense lattice with crusaders)

+[TODO]